lowrycito/handbook/pages/study-manual-general-handbook-31.md

 If the person is prepared for baptism, the interviewer fills out the Baptism and Confirmation Record (see [18.8.3](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number26-p106#title_number26 "/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number26-p106#title_number26")).

+31.2.4

+### Interviews for Ordination to an Office in the Aaronic Priesthood

 The bishop holds the priesthood keys for conferring the Aaronic Priesthood.
 He also holds the keys for ordaining to the offices of deacon, teacher, and priest.
 The bishop or an assigned counselor interviews those who are to be ordained deacons or teachers to determine if they are spiritually prepared.
 The bishop interviews those who are to be ordained priests.

 For more information, see [18.10.2](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number63-p279#title_number63 "/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number63-p279#title_number63").

+31.2.5

+### Temple Recommend Interviews

 The temple is the house of the Lord.
 Entering the temple and participating in ordinances there is a sacred privilege.
 This privilege is reserved for those who are spiritually prepared and striving to live the Lord’s standards, as determined by authorized priesthood leaders.

 To make this determination, priesthood leaders interview the member using the questions in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") (see also the guidelines in [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9")).
 Leaders should not add or remove any requirements.
 However, they may adapt the questions to the age and circumstances of the member.

+31.2.6

+### Interviews for Ordination to an Office in the Melchizedek Priesthood

 The stake president holds the priesthood keys for conferring the Melchizedek Priesthood.
 He also holds the keys for ordaining to the offices of elder and high priest.